dimagi/commcare-cloud/docs/index.md

-If you or your organization is hosting or interested in hosting its own CommCare server environment, we strongly suggested you read our [Hosting Considerations](system/hosting-considerations.md) page before going any further.
+If you or your organization is hosting or interested in hosting its own CommCare server environment, we strongly suggest you read our [Hosting Considerations](system/hosting-considerations.md) page before going any further.

 ## CommCare HQ in Production: System Overview